Demo #2: Interpret a Dream about Driving out of Control

 Now we continue with the story the dream tells.
 Mixing reality with fiction, it puts Mom behind the wheel of her own truck when she loses control and it plunges off an icy road and into a frozen lake.
 You rescue her and swim to shore, and admonish her for her awful driving.
 Those details about Mom driving her own vehicle and losing control suggest the idea that SHE is out of control, not you, and outer life provides at least some of the raw material for this dream.

-With these observations in mind, we’re ready to plunge into interpreting this dream.
+With these observations in mind, we’re ready to plunge into interpreting it.

 What is the meaning of this dream